efra-tech/icapstone/README.md

 # Informatics Capstone
 This repository contains code for an interactive information web app, created for the 2023 Informatics Capstone course at the UW iSchool.
+The code will be built and deployed using each collaborator's local server.
+To gain access to this repository, please contact Efra.

 ## Team Muse - Project GardenSpace